-Section 5 PRIVATE EQUITY INVESTMENT POLICY

-Investment Monitoring Review quarterly, annual, and other periodic monitoring reports.
-Approve sale of partnership fund interest on the secondary market or to other limited partner(s) or potential buyer(s).
-Review quarterly, annual and other periodic monitoring reports prepared by the Private Equity Consultant.
+Role of the Board Role of Staff Role of the Private Equity Consultant Strategy/Policy • Select Private Equity Consultant.
+Approve asset class funding level.
+Review and approve the Private Equity Annual Strategic Plan which includes allocation targets and ranges. • In consultation with Private Equity Consultant and General Fund Consultant, develop policies, procedures, guidelines, allocation targets, ranges, assumptions for recommendation to the Board. • Help develop policies, procedures, guidelines, allocation targets, ranges, assumptions for recommendation to the Board.
+Investment Management and Monitoring • Review quarterly, annual, and other periodic monitoring reports and plans.
+Review Commitment Notification Reports. • Review quarterly, annual and other periodic monitoring reports prepared by the Private Equity Consultant.
 Conduct meetings with existing managers periodically.
 Attend annual partnership meetings when appropriate.
-Fund capital calls and distributions.
-Review Private Equity Consultant's recommendations on amendments and consents.
-Execute amendments to agreements and consents.
+Fund capital calls and manage distributions.
+Review Private Equity Consultant's recommendations on partnership amendments and consents.
+Execute partnership amendments and consents.
 Manage and approve the wind-down and/or dissolve private equity fund investment(s) with private equity consultant's concurrence.
 Manage and execute the sale of partnership interest on the secondary market or to other limited partner(s) or potential buyer(s).

-XI.
-PRIVATE REAL ESTATE INVESTMENT POLICY
+Prepare Commitment Notification Reports for Board. • Maintain regular contact with existing managers in the portfolio to ascertain significant events within the portfolio.
+Recommend amendments and consents to Staff for approval.
+Provide quarterly, annual, and other periodic monitoring reports and plans.